umlouco/video-conference-zoom/README.txt

 Now, from 3.2.0 allows you to Join meetings directly from Browser without Zoom App using Zoom WebSDK.
 For audio/video issues check FAQ section.

+**NOTE: April Update, Zoom web client( Join via browser ) will not work at the moment due to maintenance from Zoom side.
+Refer to [Zoom In Progress Thread](https://devforum.zoom.us/t/in-progress-web-sdk-web-client-from-browser-403-forbidden/10782/107  "Zoom In Progress Thread"). webSDK is down at the moment giving 403 errors for everyone.**

+**Please refer to [this thread](https://wordpress.org/support/topic/embed-zoom-meeting "Zoom Status Page") for status update on Zoom join via browser functionality.
+Please disable join via browser option in your meetings for now !
+Sorry for any inconvenience caused !**

 **FEATURES:**

 * Manage WordPress posts and link them to Live Zoom meetings ( NEW from 3.0.0+ )